ropensci-org/contributing-guidance/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.
+This is a work in progress.

+Creating a guide to help people who would like to contribute to rOpenSci.